Group

 It’s about enjoying yourself with other people.

-Group Movement — Salsa & Social Series is a weekly social rhythm experience for people who want to move, connect, and feel more comfortable in their body without doing it alone.
+Group Movement is a collection of guided movement experiences designed for people who want to move, connect, and feel more comfortable in their body without doing it alone.

 If you’ve been craving something social that isn’t just “going out,” this is that middle ground.